Shida18719/vocabulary-log/README.md

 ### Display Menu- Option 2 Invalid Entry

 ![Display Menu- Option 2 Invalid Entry](./READMEimages/option-2-invalid-entry-img.png)

+Option 2 takes a "yes" or "no" input from the user, wrong input returns an error message.
+Valid input saves the word to google spreadsheet via API if user chooses to save the word.
 ***

 ### Updating Log To Google Sheet

 ![Updating Log To Google Sheet](./READMEimages/updating-log-img.png)

+Word and it's definition is been saved to google sheet.
 ***

+## Google Sheet Log